DylanMeeus/springboot_jwt_blog/_posts/2016-06-16-the-mfa-monitoring-tool.markdown

 ![Slack MFA alert](https://cdn.auth0.com/blog/mfa-monitor/slack.mfa.alert.png)

 Possibilities for implementing additional monitors or notifiers which will receive your alerts are endless as long as there's an API on the provider side.
-For now, we have implemented checks for GitHub and we added Slack as a notification provider.
+For now, we have implemented checks for GitHub and Amazon Web Services (AWS), we added Slack as a notification provider.
 If you use Hipchat or Twitter for notifications, you can quickly add them as an additional module.
 Feel free to send pull requests!

 ### Implementation